beeware/toga/docs/reference/api/documentwindow.rst

 Usage
 -----

-A DocumentMainWindow is the same as a :any:`toga.MainWindow`, except that it is bound to a :any:`toga.Document` instance, exposed as the :any:`toga.DocumentMainWindow.doc` attribute.
+A DocumentWindow is the same as a :any:`toga.MainWindow`, except that it is bound to a :any:`toga.Document` instance, exposed as the :any:`toga.DocumentWindow.doc` attribute.

-Instances of :any:`toga.DocumentMainWindow` should be created as part of the :meth:`~toga.Document.create()` method of an implementation of :any:`toga.Document`.
+Instances of :any:`toga.DocumentWindow` should be created as part of the :meth:`~toga.Document.create()` method of an implementation of :any:`toga.Document`.

 Reference
 ---------

-.. autoclass:: toga.DocumentMainWindow
+.. autoclass:: toga.DocumentWindow